- 4 Bedrooms

 About this PropertyPelican Road 20

 Welcome to 20 Pelican - your ideal beach getaway in Forest Beach area!
-This sizable holiday rental is just a brief walk from the beach and includes your own private, seasonally-heated pool with an enclosed backyard and furbished pool outdoor space.
-Inside, you'll find a huge living room with vaulted ceilings, an open and airy, well-supplied kitchen, and a dining room with seating for eight.
-Off the second floor, there's also a decorated balcony where you can sneak away with a good rent and a invigorating drink.
+This cavernous holiday rental is just a brief walk from the beach and includes your own private, seasonally-heated pool with an enclosed backyard and furbished pool outdoor space.
+Inside, you'll find a big living room with vaulted ceilings, an open and airy, well-supplied kitchen, and a dining room with seating for eight.
+Off the second floor, there's also a decorated balcony where you can sneak away with a good rent and a stimulating drink.

 What’s close by: